My first memory of working at the shop – I was 13 polishing bikes, sweeping the floor & doing the bun run.

-Hope to see you soon.
+Hope to see you in store soon.
+Thanks, Dave.

 I've been passionate about bikes and all things two wheeled for as long as I can remember, whether I'm racing, riding or just plain watching them on TV, its the freedom and excitement they offer that's kept me in the trade for over thirteen years.